Computer glitches disrupt classes as schools return online

 This story has been corrected to delete mention of Rasmussen having a child who is in college.

+Boone reported from Boise, Idaho.
 Associated Press writer R.J.
 Rico in Atlanta contributed to this report.